markekraus/PSRAW/docs/PrivateFunctions/Request-RedditOAuthCode.md

 ```

 ### -State
-This is a string that will be sent along with the OAuth Authrization Code request which will be returned by the Reddit API to varify the response.
+This is a string that will be sent along with the OAuth Authorization Code request which will be returned by the Reddit API to verify the response.
 This is optional and the fault is to generate a new `Guid`.
-This will be visible as the `StateSent` property on the reuslting `RedditOAuthCode` object and can be compared to the `StateReceived` property which contains the state response from reddit.
+This will be visible as the `StateSent` property on the resulting `RedditOAuthCode` object and can be compared to the `StateReceived` property which contains the state response from reddit.

 ```yaml
 Type: String